Why Listing Early in the Week Helps Sellers

 • Your “first weekend” of showings is fully available

-• Your marketing (photos, copy, syndication, social, email) has time to breathe before peak buyer activity
+• Your marketing has time to breathe before peak buyer activity

 Why early-week listings often perform better

-Buyers don’t shop like they did in 2020–2022, but one behavior is still extremely consistent: the weekend is prime time for showings.
+Buyers don’t shop like they did in 2020–2022, but one behavior is still common: the weekend is prime time for showings.

 People work.
 Kids have schedules.
 Life happens.
-So buyers often spend Monday–Thursday planning, and Friday–Sunday executing.
+As a result, buyers often spend Monday–Thursday planning and Friday–Sunday touring.

-Listing early gives your home time to “circulate” so it’s on buyers’ radar before they start booking their weekend route.
+An earlier launch gives your home time to circulate so it’s on buyers’ radar before they start booking their weekend route.
+In addition, the National Association of REALTORS® continues to report that online search is a major part of the home-buying process, so visibility time matters.

 1) You get more runway for marketing before the weekend

-Even with instant syndication, attention doesn’t move instantly.
+Even with fast syndication, attention does not move instantly.

 • save a home on Tuesday